freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/use-recursion-to-create-a-countdown.md

 ## Instructions
 <section id='instructions'>

 We have defined a function called <code>countdown</code> with two parameters.
-The function should take an array in the <code>myArray</code> parameter and append the numbers n thru 1 based on the <code>n</code> parameter.
+The function should take an array in the <code>myArray</code> parameter and append the numbers n through 1 based on the <code>n</code> parameter.
 For example, calling this function with <code>n = 5</code> will pad the array with the numbers <code>[5, 4, 3, 2, 1]</code> inside of it.
 Your function must use recursion by calling itself and must not use loops of any kind.